 China has nearly eliminated death by infectious diseases, with mortality rates for these types of conditions falling from 7,000 per 100,000 of the population in 1970 to under 300 per 100,000 in 2008.
 Traditional killers such as malaria and typhoid are now effectively under control in all but the most remote areas.
 Less progress has been with chronic conditions — hard-to-treat, long-term, diseases such as cancer, diabetes and heart disease .
 Around 20 percent of Chinese adults suffer from high blood pressure, a condition associated with a low-nutrition, high-salt diet that significantly increases the likelihood of stroke and heart disease.
 The incidence of cancer — particularly lung, liver and stomach cancer — have risen at a rate of around 30 percent per decade.
 Diabetics make up 7 percent of the population; almost 10 percent in many urban areas.
 More than 3,000 people die every day from smoking-related illnesses.
 [Source: Iain Mills, Asia Times, April 21, 2010]

-The chances of a woman dying from pregnancy, childbirth or abortion in China are 1 in 439.
-In contrast the odds are 1 in 5,669 in the United States; 1 in 7 in Mali (the worst in the world); and 17,361 in Italy (the best in the world).
+Children under the age of 5 years underweight: 2.4 percent (2013), 103rd in the world; Maternal mortality rate: 29 deaths/100,000 live births (2017 est.), 111th out of 225 countries.
+The chances of a woman dying from pregnancy, childbirth or abortion in China in the late 2000s was 1 in 439.
+In contrast the odds were 1 in 5,669 in the United States; 1 in 7 in Mali (the worst in the world); and 17,361 in Italy (the best in the world).
 [Source: Population Action Council]

 Chinese Health Customs

 In a 1997 survey by the Leo Burnett advertising agency 61 percent of Chinese agreed that sleep equals health (compared to 28 percent of Americans) and 61 percent of Chinese agreed that cleanliness equals health (compared to 31 percent of Americans).
 Physical examinations have traditionally been a fixture of life in China.
 They have been required before one can apply for college, get a driver’s license or get married.
 See Mao and Deng-Era Marriage Physical under WEDDINGS IN CHINA factsanddetails.com

 Chinese have traditionally gone to a pharmacist rather than a doctor when they don’t feel good and have taken large doses of medicine for a short period of time rather than small doses over a long period time.
 They often take large doses of several kinds of medicine because they don't believe one kind will work.

+When they are sick Chinese have traditionally consumed tepid boiled water.
+Some Chinese light incense in their houses and offices under the belief that it helps kill germs.
+A new mother sometimes will not bathe for a certain number of days or step outside.
 Green tea is taken to lower "heat" in the body.
 People with fevers are discouraged from eating red fruits because they are associated with heat and bad luck from the south.
 Pineapples and papayas are supposed to cure orange-peel skin.
 Ground up pearls are sometimes taken as a medicine.

 The Chinese are pretty tough.
 One woman from Shanghai had 1,650 gallstones removed from an inflamed gall bladder the size of a pear and then got of bed, exercised and went home the day after the operation.